freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [Redox OS Summer of Code](https://www.redox-os.org/rsoc/) - The Redox OS Summer of Code is the primary use of donations to the Redox OS project.
 Students are selected who have already demonstrated a desire and ability to contribute to Redox OS
 - [Social Summer of Code](https://ssoc.devfolio.co/) - Social foundation offers this two-month long summer program for students to learn about the open-source culture and get involved in the community.
 Participants contribute to real-life projects under the guidance of experienced mentors.
 - [Season of KDE](https://season.kde.org/) - The Season of KDE, hosted by the KDE community, is an outreach program for all individuals across the world.
 KDE is an international free software community that develops free and open-source software and you can contribute to KDE through the Season of KDE program
+- [20+ paid open source programs](https://github.com/itsPronay/paid-open-source-projects) - Paid Open Source Programs and Internships that you can apply to.

 ## License